 Looking for a place to study on campus?
 In addition to the Cardinal Cushing Library, Emmanuel’s campus offers several options for group and individual study.

 Cardinal Cushing Library

 The obvious choice for study space on campus!
-The two floors of the library include ample seating and tables for group collaboration as well as 50 individual studying carrels.
+The first two floors of the Cardinal Cushing Library include ample seating and tables for group collaboration as well as individual studying carrels.
 Students also have access to computer stations and the assistance of Emmanuel's experienced library staff.
 For more focused study help, students can visit the Academic Resource Center (ARC) on the ground floor to take advantage of services including peer tutoring, study groups, academic counseling, math and writing specialists, disability support services and academic strategy workshops.

 Maureen Murphy Wilkens Science Center

 Open to all students day and night, each of the building's four floors features an atrium outfitted with chairs, sofas and tables ready for individual or group study.
 Students can also check out the center's breakout and conference rooms, which can be accessed with a valid Emmanuel ID.

 The building also has two group study spaces available in rooms 103 and 113, which may be booked up to two weeks in advance through the Student Resources section of the MySaints Portal.
 Note: these group study spaces are available for groups of two-to-four and are limited to two hours per day.